-ABSTRACT.
-A sequence of polynomials in several variables is recurrent if it satisfies a linear recursion with fixed polynomial coefficients.
-The Newton polytope of a recurrent sequences of polynomials is quasi-linear.
-Our goal is to give examples of recurrent sequences of polynomials that appear in 3-dimensional topology, classical and quantum.
+Abstract A sequence of polynomials in several variables is recurrent if it satisfies a linear recursion with fixed polynomial coefficients.
+The Newton polytope of a recurrent sequence of polynomials is quasi-linear.
+Our goal is to give examples of recurrent sequences of polynomials that appear in three-dimensional topology, classical, and quantum.